eclipse-tracecompass/org.eclipse.tracecompass/doc/trace-server/trace-server-dev-guide.md

 A data provider configurator needs to implement the `ITmfDataProviderConfigurator` interface.
 Implement the following methods

 - `List<ITmfConfigurationSourceType> getConfigurationSourceTypes()`
    Return one or more configuration source type that this configurator can handle.
-The configuration source type descibes the input parameter to pass when creating a data provider
+The configuration source type describes the input parameter to pass when creating a data provider
 - `IDataProviderDescriptor createDataProviderDescriptors(ITmfTrace trace, ITmfConfiguration configuration)`
   This method is called to create derived data providers base on the input configuration.
 It returns a data provider descriptor of the derived data provider.
 The descriptor has to have the configuration set, has to have the capability of `canDelete` (so that it can be deleted) as well as it has to have an ID that has the configuration ID appended, which will be used by the corresponding data provider factory to create an instance of the data provider.
 It is responsible to create and manage analysis modules (e.g. add to ITmfTrace object) and persist the configuration in memory and disk so that it available after a server restart.
 - `removeDataProviderDescriptor(ITmfTrace trace, IDataProviderDescriptor descriptor) throws TmfConfigurationException`